zfphex/softui/docs/Multi-pass.md

     Rect(20%, 20)
     Rect(80%, 20)

+- Widgets Left

+Root
+    Group
+        Rect(50%, 20)
+        Rect(50%, 20)
+        SubGroup
+            Rect(50%, 20)
+            Rect(50%, 20)
+    Group
+        Rect(50%, 20)
+        Rect(50%, 20)
+        SubGroup
+            Rect(50%, 20)
+            Rect(50%, 20)

+The groups should get 1/2 of the root width.

+The sub groups should get 1/3 of the groups width so 1/6 of the root width.

+The root has 2 widgets pending.

+The groups have 3 widgets pending.

+The subgroups have 2 widgets pending.

+We only care about remaining widgets if it's not the last child.

+The Rect(50%) should be 50% of the SubGroup, it does not need to calculate the area from the remaining widgets.

+Yeah idk...

 - Sizing (Requires Two Passes)

 TODO: I think I messed up a bit trying to put all the sizing information in the positioning pass.